mithru/andpizza/README.md

 # pattern inspiration from [andpizza](https://andpizza.com/)

-andpizza served their pizzas in boxes with an interesting pattern on them.
+Andpizza served their pizzas in boxes with an interesting pattern on them.
 This sketch is inspired by that pattern.
 Runs on Processing 3.x

 Makes images like this: